 Writing

 Dr. Eve L. Ewing is the author of multiple award-winning books and many other projects across genre and medium.
 Here’s the rundown, in chronological order: the 2017 poetry collection Electric Arches, of which National Poet Laureate Tracy K. Smith said, “While reading, I found myself continually thinking, I had no idea you could make poetry do that, followed by, Thank God she has done this."
 The 2018 nonfiction book Ghosts in the Schoolyard: Racism and School Closings on Chicago’s South Side, which NPR called “superbly written and researched… at once poignant and deeply troubling.”
 The 2019 poetry collection 1919, which Booklist called “technically brilliant and sure to galvanize adults and teens alike” and which was adapted into a hit play by Steppenwolf Theatre.
 The 2021 novel for young readers Maya and the Robot, which The New York Times called a “tender-hearted” book that “wholly conveys the strength it takes to come out of one’s shell, the thrill of discovery and creation, and the power of pursuing wonder.”
-Eve has also written several comics for Marvel, including Ironheart (of which The Mary Sue praised for showing “the psychological weight of what it means to be young, gifted, and black”), Marvel Team-Up (which Polygon named as one of the top ten Spider-Man stories of all time), Champions and the Outlawed event (which Black Nerd Problems praised for mirroring “real-world events like the authoritarian nature of government and police forces, as well as the protests that come in response to these breaches of authority”) and Monica Rambeau: Photon (a historic first solo series for the first Black woman Avenger).
-Currently, she’s writing the Black Panther series, featuring art by Chris Allen.
-ComicBook.com called her Black Panther debut “a brilliant new direction,” “endlessly interesting,” executed “flawlessly.”
+Eve has also written several comics for Marvel.
+Her titles include Black Panther, which ComicBook.com called “a brilliant new direction,” “endlessly interesting,” and executed “flawlessly,” Ironheart (of which The Mary Sue praised for showing “the psychological weight of what it means to be young, gifted, and black”), Marvel Team-Up (which Polygon named as one of the top ten Spider-Man stories of all time), Champions and the Outlawed event (which Black Nerd Problems praised for mirroring “real-world events like the authoritarian nature of government and police forces, as well as the protests that come in response to these breaches of authority”) and Monica Rambeau: Photon (a historic first solo series for the first Black woman Avenger).

 In the world of audio, Eve wrote a segment for the This American Life episode “Name.
 Age.
 Detail.”
 She also wrote and hosted the WFMT podcast Bughouse Square with Eve Ewing, featuring interviews from the Studs Terkel Archive paired with interviews with Darnell Moore, Adam Mansbach, Imani Perry, Min Jin Lee, and Erika L. Sánchez.
 She also was a consultant for the hit podcast Nice White Parents, from Serial Productions and The New York Times.
 In TV and film, she has served as a consulting producer on CNN’s United Shades of America with W. Kamau Bell and a consultant for the film Wrong Answer (directed by Ryan Coogler and written by Ta-Nehisi Coates) and for the Disney+ limited series Ironheart (created by Chinaka Hodge).

-A few of the collected volumes and anthologies Eve has contributed to include Afrofuturism: A History of Black Futures (an accompaniment to the Smithsonian exhibition of the same title), African American Poetry: 250 Years of Struggle & Song, and New Daughters of Africa: An International Anthology of Writing by Women of African Descent.
+A few of the collected volumes and anthologies Eve has contributed to include Afrofuturism: A History of Black Futures, African American Poetry: 250 Years of Struggle & Song, and New Daughters of Africa: An International Anthology of Writing by Women of African Descent.

 Eve’s essays and poems have been published everywhere from Vanity Fair to Poetry.
 Some of them are listed below.